Raven1996/qoi-compressor/README.md

 file into RAM before doing any work and is not extensively optimized for performance (but it's still very fast).

-The "lossy" QOI compressor does not tend to compress at a high speed.
+The "lossy" QOI compressor does not intend to compress at a high speed.
 Please use with care.